mork-optimization/mork/docs/quickstart/troubleshooting.md

     // other methods
 }
 ```
+However, there are certain cases where this strategy will fail:
+- If there are multiple classes extending the base Instance.
+- If there are multiple classes extending the base Solution.

-If for any reason, the constructor method cannot have the instance as a single parameter, for example because more parameters are needed, you may need to create a SolutionBuilder, which determines how solutions are initialized:
+- If there is no constructor with the structure of the previous code snippet, for example because more parameters are required.

+All the previous cases are easily fixed by explaining to the framework how to initialize solutions for an instance.
+The only required step is extending the class SolutionBuilder, which determines how solutions are initialized.
 Example:
 ```java
 public class MyProblemSolutionBuilder extends SolutionBuilder<VRPODSolution, VRPODInstance> {